HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 #### LCP size

-The [CruX and RUMvision data on LCP sub-parts](#lcp-sub-parts) showed that resource load duration is rarely the main bottleneck for a slow LCP.
+The [CrUX and RUMvision data on LCP sub-parts](#lcp-sub-parts) showed that resource load duration is rarely the main bottleneck for a slow LCP.
 However, it is still valuable to analyze the key optimization factors, such as the size and format of the LCP resource.

 {{ figure_markup(
   image="largest-contentful-paint-image-sizes.png",